Guide to Best Gifts for Creative People and DIYers

 Daphne’s Diary is a diary in the form of a magazine.
 This magazine is charming and cosy as Daphne shares her world of homes and gardens, cooking, travel, crafts and shopping.
 It often comes with extra art supplies such as stickers and cards.

-Maybe a less obvious gift choice for an artist friend but I love this magazine, it’s full of warmth.
+Maybe a less obvious gift choice for an artist friend but it’s a lovely magazine, that’s filled with warmth and kindness.
 It’s best read in a quiet house, with a cup of tea and a biscuit.
 (We can all dream a little bit, right!?).

 Tester Pots

-Some brands, such as Fusion Mineral Paint make different sizes of paint and have small tester pots.
+Some brands, such as Fusion Mineral Paint have small tester pots of paint.
 Their usual paint range is 500ml and the sample size is 37ml, which is enough to paint a chair.

 Sample Kit

 Not sure what the upcycler in your life already has or maybe they want to try a few new things?
-A sample kit contains a variety of products to just get a taste of what they’re like?
+A sample kit contains a variety of products to get a taste of what they’re like.
 This Dixie Belle sample kit has two options, either chalk mineral paint and wax or a topcoat, paintbrush and sanding sponge.
-(Not currently available) – here’s another sample kit.

 Fan Deck

-If your upcycler has ever complained about the paint colour not being what they expected, they’re in good company.
+If your painter friend has ever complained about the paint colour not being what they expected, they’re in good company.
 Phone and computer screens just can’t recreate a paint colour and sometimes you need to see it in real life.

 Gifting a fan deck from their preferred brand is a great way to physically see what a paint colour looks like, without buying a tester pot.